nytud/hunlp-GATE/README.md

 10. You should now see **Lang_Hungarian** in the list of plugins available to install.
 Enable the checkbox left to its name in column "Install".
 11. Click on the "Apply All" button to install the plugin.
 12. You should now see **Lang_Hungarian** in the list of installed plugins on the "Installed Plugins" tab.

+###Method 2 (using a clone of this repository):

+1. Clone this git repository to your machine.
+2. See `Lang_Hungarian/resources/magyarlanc/README.md` for obtaining required binaries for Magyarlanc.
+3. Copy the whole directory `Lang_Hungarian` into your GATE user plugin directory.
+4. Restart GATE Developer.
+You should now see **Lang_Hungarian** in the list of installed plugins.
+   If it's not there, check if your user plugin directory is set (see steps 2-4. above).

 ##Contents